 FACTS & ALLEGATIONS

-Plaintiff Joseph Bernard Jr. was a roughneck working on a jack-up rig in the Gulf of Mexico.
-On Sept.
-30, 2000, while tripping pipe out of the drilling hole, the brakes on the pipe-lift elevator failed.
-It dropped onto Bernard’s foot, dragged him across the floor, and threw him against the drawworks.
+Plaintiff was a roughneck working on a jack-up rig in the Gulf of Mexico.
+While tripping the pipe out of the drilling hole, the brakes on the pipe-lift elevator failed.
+It dropped onto Bernard’s foot, dragged him across the floor, and threw him against the draw works.

 Bernard sued his employer, R & B Falcon Drilling USA Inc., Houma, La., under the Jones Act, alleging unseaworthiness and negligence.
 He also sued Southern Technology & Services Inc., Houma, La., a third-party contractor which had repaired the drawworks a month before the accident, under a negligence theory.

 Discovery revealed that the pins for the braking unit in the drawworks elevator had not been secured when the drawworks braking assembly was reworked.
 Mark Bunn, the employee for Southern Technology in charge of installing the brake bands, claimed that he was not on the rig

 when the job was performed and alleged that R & B Falcon employees installed the bands.

 R & B Falcon denied Bunn’s allegations, claiming that Bunn was on the rig when the bands were repaired and that he failed to do his job properly.